 Note: This content is not intended to replace formal grievance-handling training.
-Introductory training (http://psacunion.ca/course-descriptionspsac-online-learning) is available online, while PSAC regional offices and some components offer advanced training.
+Introductory training is available online, while PSAC regional offices and some components offer advanced training.

 As a shop steward, you will likely hear from members on a range of issues, many of which will be complaints that can be resolved through preliminary investigation, speaking with all the parties to the issue and developing a solution agreeable to everyone (see "Problem-solving: What to do when a matter is not grievable" (page 57).
 Grievances are another matter entirely.